 During the requirement workshop phase, the ERP consultant will walk you through each detail, what they need, and in which structure.
 They will also address any questions you might have related to any specific data set.

-Once you provided enough details, they might create a blueprint document listing all your processes.
+Once you provide enough details, they might create a blueprint document listing all your processes.
 The document will capture both your as-is and to-be processes.

 Once you both agree on the details and before they start configuring them, they might ask you to sign off on the design document.

-After completing the configuration, they will conduct multiple sessions to review the new system’s business scenarios with you.
+After completing the configuration, they will conduct multiple sessions with you to review the new system’s business scenarios.
 You will also be testing along to become familiar and ensure that it satisfies your needs.

 In parallel, the development team might work on developing forms and reports as per your requirements.
 They might also work on integrating any external systems such as EDI or e-commerce.